Financing Knowle Parish Church – your part

-This Sunday, we’re taking some time to talk about our church’s money, and how our giving to God fits into our lives as Christians.
-Some of us – maybe many of us – are a bit mystified about how the church’s finances work, so I’m going to spend a bit of time explaining these, before moving on to what this means for us.
+Most people are probably a bit mystified about how the church’s finances work, so I’m going to spend a bit of time explaining these, before moving on to what this means for us.

-We look around at our buildings and all the activities that the church does, and it it costs a lot of money – to be precise, about £12,000 every week – that’s £600,000 every year.
-So where does that come from?
-You might think that the Church of England pays for it all, or maybe even the Government – but actually the vast majority of the church’s income comes from the gifts that literally hundreds of church members make to the church.
+Where does it come from?
+You might think that the Church of England pays for it all, or maybe even the Government – but actually the vast majority of the church’s income comes from the gifts that literally hundreds of church members make.
 So we’re self-sufficient – like a family – and we pay our own bills.

-So you’ll have seen this word “Stewardship” lurking at the bottom of the page.
+You’ll have seen this word “Stewardship” lurking at the bottom of the page.
 What’s that about?
-Really, it’s about how we live the whole of our lives for Jesus.
+Well, it’s about how we live the whole of our lives for Jesus.
 In his letter to the Romans, Paul said “Therefore, I urge you … in view of God’s mercy, to offer your bodies as a living sacrifice”. … that includes placing everything that God has given us at his disposal.

 That includes our time, the abilities that we have, the experiences that we can draw upon, and our resources.

-When we make a conscious decision to give to God, we’re deliberately swimming against the tide.
-Because the overwhelming bias of almost everything we see in the media and around us, is that getting more money is what life’s all about, and you keep what you’ve got.
-So when we give, we’re saying: “No … there’s a different way … God’s way”
+…..
+He is turning the world on its head, turning things upside down.
+And when we make a conscious decision to give to God, we are quite deliberately swimming against the tide.
+Because almost everything we see in the media and around us, says that money’s important, getting more of it is what life’s all about, and you keep what you’ve got.
+So when we give, we’re saying “no … there’s a different way … God’s way”